tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 What is very important - every state type in the contract is accessed using some name.
 All of those types are not containers, just accessors to the state.
-Do you remember that I told you before that blockchain is our database?
+Do you remember that I told you before that the blockchain is our database?
 And that is correct!
 All those types are just ORM to this database - when we use them to get actual data from it, we pass a special `State` object to them, so they can retrieve items from it.

-You may ask - why all that data for a contract are not auto-fetched by whatever is running it.
+You may ask - why is all that data for a contract not auto-fetched by whatever is running it.
 That is a good question.
 The reason is that we want contracts to be lazy with fetching.
 Copying data is a very expensive operation, and for everything happening on it, someone has to pay - it is realized by gas cost.
-I told you before, that as a contract developer you don't need to worry about gas at all, but it was only partially true.
-You don't need to know exactly how gas is calculated, but by lowering your gas cost, you would may execution of your contracts cheaper which is typically a good thing.
+I told you before, that as a contract developer you don't need to worry about gas at all, but that was only partially true.
+You don't need to know exactly how gas is calculated, but by lowering your gas cost, the execution of your contracts cheaper which is typically a good thing.
 One good practice to achieve that is to avoid fetching data you will not use in a particular call.